Reinvigorating Antibiotic R&D?

 - Dr. Marie-Paule Kieny, WHO’s assistant director-general for health systems and innovation (2)

-U.S. and British governments have called for global efforts to tackle antibiotic resistance.
-As a result of the void created by pharmaceutical companies no longer filling the antibiotic pipeline, programs to incentivize research in this area have been created.
-Programs such as CARB-X (Combating Antibiotic Resistant Bacteria Biopharmaceutical Accelerator), Wellcome Trust (a London based global biomedical research charity), the Bill and Melinda Gates Foundation, and BARDA (Biomedical Advanced Research and Development Authority) have been funding discovery, research, and development efforts for antibiotics.
-Traditional venture capitals, like Novo Holdings, launched the REPAIR Impact Fund in 2018, with a budget of $165 million to invest in companies focused on treating drug-resistant organisms.
-The economic model that once meant we could rely on industry for a steady supply of new antibiotics simply no longer works.
-New economic models and increased investment are needed to drive innovation.
+U.S. and British governments have called for global efforts to tackle antimicrobial resistance (AMR).
+As a result of the void created by pharmaceutical companies no longer filling the antibiotic pipeline, programs to incentivize antibiotic research have been created.
+Programs such as CARB-X (Combating Antibiotic Resistant Bacteria Biopharmaceutical Accelerator), Wellcome Trust (a London-based global biomedical research charity), the Bill and Melinda Gates Foundation, and BARDA (Biomedical Advanced Research and Development Authority) have been funding discovery, research, and development efforts for antibiotics.
+Traditional venture capital firms, like Novo Holdings, launched the REPAIR Impact Fund in 2018, with a budget of $165 million to invest in companies focused on developing treatments for drug-resistant infections.
+The economic model that once meant we could rely on the pharmaceutical industry for a steady supply of new antibiotics simply no longer works.
+New economic frameworks and increased investment are needed to drive antimicrobial innovation.

-CARB-X is one of the world’s largest public-private partnership dedicated to pre-clinical antibiotic development.
-They have seven partners in the United States and United Kingdom, and is backed with half a billion dollars in funding (their partners include BARDA and Wellcome Trust).
-Their goal is to set up a diverse portfolio with more than 20 antibacterial products and move at least 2 of them into human trials.
-Projects they fund are in the early development and pre-clinical stage, with an emphasis on new antibiotics against drug-resistant bacteria.
+CARB-X is one of the world’s largest public-private partnerships dedicated to early-stage antibiotic discovery and pre-clinical development.
+They have seven partners in the United States and United Kingdom and are backed with half a billion dollars in funding (their partners include BARDA and Wellcome Trust).
+Their goal is to set up a diverse portfolio with more than 20 antibacterial products and move at least 2 of them into human clinical trials.
+Projects they fund are in the early development and pre-clinical stage, with an emphasis on discovering new antibiotics against multi-drug resistant bacteria.

 “The world urgently needs new antibiotics, vaccines, diagnostics and other products to help fight the rise of drug resistant bacteria.
 If we fail to solve this problem, many advances of modern medicine that depend on fighting infection with antibiotics – routine surgery, cancer therapy, treatment of chronic diseases – may be jeopardized.”